 Once you apply the two points from above, you might come over as an introvert.
 If you are already that kind of person, it’ll be easy for you.
 If you like to talk a lot, this will be tough.
 But you should ask yourself if this is really an important discussion you’re having.

-Now, obviously, you don’t need to talk about the meaning of life all the time, and shooting the breeze is fine.
+You don’t need to talk about the meaning of life all the time, and shooting the breeze is fine.
 And especially with women, talking about philosophy won’t get you in their pants.
 So these aren’t 100% solutions.

 This is probably the most difficult concept to grasp and implement, albeit being so easily explained.
 A man’s character is displayed in his actions.